ignis-sec/Pwdb-Public/README.md

 ~~I've released this list of 39576 passwords in mystery-list.txt under this repository.~~ I've refiltered it to get 763k passwords matching this pattern.

-I have no idea what this uncovers and what it implies, but i'm suspecting a password manager out there is creating passwords with low entropy, causing repetations over a lot of users.
+I have no idea what this uncovers and what it implies, but i'm suspecting a password manager out there is creating passwords with low entropy, causing repetitions over a lot of users.
 All the ideas about this are welcome and appreciated.

 ---